4GeeksAcademy/flask-rest-hello/README.md

 There is an example API working with an example database.
 All your application code should be written inside the `./src/` folder.

-- src/main.py (it's were your endpoints should be coded)
+- src/main.py (it's where your endpoints should be coded)
 - src/models.py (your database tables and serialization logic)
 - src/utils.py (some reusable classes and functions)

-For a more detailed explanation look for the tutorial inside the `docs` folder.
+For a more detailed explanation, look for the tutorial inside the `docs` folder.

-## Remember migrate every time you change your models
+## Remember to migrate every time you change your models

-You have to migreate and upgrade the migrations for every update your make to your models:
+You have to migrate and upgrade the migrations for every update you make to your models:
 ```
 $ pipenv run migrate (to make the migrations)
 $ pipenv run upgrade  (to update your databse with the migrations)
 ```

-# Manual Instalation for Ubuntu & Mac
+# Manual Installation for Ubuntu & Mac

 ⚠️ Make sure you have `python 3.6+` and `MySQL` installed on your computer and MySQL is running, then run the following commands:
 ```sh